A characterisation of higher torsion classes: Background and preliminaries

 \begin{proposition}\cite[Proposition 2.4]{HerschendJorgensen} Let $\mc$ be a $d$-cluster tilting subcategory of $\ac$. \begin{enumerate} \item Given a morphism $f$ in $\mc$, there exists a minimal $d$-cokernel (resp.\ $d$-kernel) of $f$.
 This $d$-cokernel (resp.\ $d$-kernel) is a direct summand of any other $d$-cokernel (resp.\ $d$-kernel) of $f$. \item Given a $d$-extension in $\mc$, there exists an equivalent minimal $d$-extension.
 This minimal $d$-extension is a direct summand of every $d$-extension in the associated equivalence class. \end{enumerate} \end{proposition}

 \begin{remark} Since \cite[Lemma 2.1]{Jasso} implies that any two $d$-cokernels of a morphism are isomorphic in the homotopy category, \cref{prop: minimal} implies that any $d$-cokernel is isomorphic to the direct sum of the minimal $d$-cokernel and a contractible exact sequence.
-Moreover, for an abelian category, any contractible complex is the direct sum of complexes of the form $N \xrightarrow{1_N} N$.
+Moreover, for an idempotent complete category (e.g. an abelian category), any contractible complex is the direct sum of complexes of the form $N \xrightarrow{1_N} N$.
 In particular, given a $d$-cokernel

 of $f_0\colon X_0 \rightarrow X_1$ where $f_i \notin \Rad_\ac(X_i, X_{i+1})$ for some $2 \leq i\leq d$, there is an isomorphic $d$-cokernel where $f_i$ is replaced by

 with $f_i' \in \Rad_\ac(X_i', X_{i+1}')$.
 Similar statements hold for $d$-kernels and $d$-extensions. \end{remark}